vsuthichai/deep-learning-implementations/densenet-tensorflow/README.md

 ## Implementation Details

 Strong effort was made to keep the training details as close to the paper as possible.
+This was trained on a single Nvidia GTX 1080 gpu and took 13+ hours.

 * MomentumOptimizer with learning rate 1e-1.
 Divide learning rate by 10 at epoch 150 and 225.
 * Batch size 64
 * Dropout probability of 0.2, ie. keep_prob = 0.8
 * Growth rate k = 12
 * Weight decay for L2 regularization 1e-4
-* He initialization of convolutional filters
+* He initialization of convolutional filters and no convolutional bias

 ## Results